Lenzie Academy

 Lenzie Academy is a co-educational comprehensive secondary school located in Lenzie, East Dunbartonshire, Scotland.
-The catchment area covers Lenzie, Auchinloch and southern parts of Kirkintilloch.
+The catchment area covers Lenzie, Auchinloch and the southern parts of Kirkintilloch.

 Senior management team

 The school is managed by the senior management team, composed of the Head Teacher and six Deputy Head Teachers, each in charge of a year group.
 In 2011–present the headteacher was Brian Paterson.

 School roll

 The most recently reported school roll is 1296, taught by a teaching staff of 101.
 The S1 intake cap is 240, based on an average annual first year intake of eight classes of approximately thirty pupils each, mostly coming from four associated primary schools, namely Auchinloch, Millersneuk, Lairdsland and Lenzie Meadow Primary.
-Approximately 40% of the total roll are from outside the catchment area, attending as placing requests.
-The S1 rolls have slightly reduced in recent years and in early 2012 the reported 2012/2013 intake was 226 pupils, consisting of 125 from the zoned area and 101 through placing requests.
-The total school roll has been falling every year for the last 8 years with the 2011/2012 figure being 25 pupils lower than the previous years 1321 pupils.
+Approximately 40% of the total roll is from outside the catchment area, attending as placing requests.
+The S1 rolls have slightly reduced in recent years, and in early 2012, the reported 2012/2013 intake was 226 pupils, consisting of 125 from the zoned area and 101 through placing requests.
+The total school roll has been falling every year for the last 8 years, with the 2011/2012 figure being 25 pupils lower than the previous year's 1321 pupils.